Eileenzyf/ISO-App-Prediction/README.md

 ## Project Charter

-**Vision**: To enable animals everywhere to enjoy music just for them.
+**Vision**: To enable animals everywhere to enjoy music just for them. he ever-changing mobile landscape is a challenging space to navigate. .
+While the number of mobile apps has been increasing over the past few years, the competition has became more and more intense.
+Therefore, it is crucial for software developers to improve their competitive advantage and understand the existing strategy to drive growth.
+This project will allow the users to predict the their apps' potential ratings and popularity based on its current features and therefore help developers to improve their apps.
 **Mission**: Enable users to add songs that they like and produce new song recommendations based on their entries.

 **Success criteria**: Users play 80% of recommended songs more than once.